 From “Not-So-Great Moments in Parenting”: Recently, I sat in the carpool line at my kids’ school listening to sports talk radio.
 You see, my alma mater was mere days away from playing for a national championship, and I couldn’t miss a second of the excitement.
 Finally, I pulled up to the curb where the kids hop in, and they bounced into the car chattering like chipmunks.
 “Hush!”
 I hissed.
 “They’re talking about the game!”
 Of course, what my kids also heard was, “…and it’s way more important than how your day went!”

 So don’t make my mistake!
 Instead, look at our Top 10 Ways NOT to Greet Your Child.
-If some of those bad habits sound all too familiar, be encouraged by our 7 Easy Ways to Start Your Afternoon On the Right Foot.

 How do you like to be greeted?
 Doesn’t it make you feel good and secure when someone gives you their full attention and an enthusiastic greeting?
 Well think about how your children feel when they see you in the morning,after school, or when you pick them up from an activity.
 At these times, loving communication is key.